 PineconeGRPC

-class pinecone.grpc.PineconeGRPC(api_key: str | None = None, host: str | None = None, proxy_url: str | None = None, proxy_headers: Dict[str, str] | None = None, ssl_ca_certs: str | None = None, ssl_verify: bool | None = None, additional_headers: Dict[str, str] | None = {}, pool_threads: int | None = None, **kwargs)[source]
+class pinecone.grpc.PineconeGRPC(api_key: str | None = None, host: str | None = None, proxy_url: str | None = None, proxy_headers: dict[str, str] | None = None, ssl_ca_certs: str | None = None, ssl_verify: bool | None = None, additional_headers: dict[str, str] | None = {}, pool_threads: int | None = None, **kwargs)[source]

 An alternative version of the Pinecone client that uses gRPC instead of HTTP for data operations.